FusionAuth/fusionauth-site/_drafts/2019-04-04-introduction-login-authentication-workflows.md

 ## Basic Application Types

 The type of login and authentication workflows that are best depend a lot on your application.
-Is it a web app served through a browser, or is it built specifically for a device?
+Is it a web app served through a browser or is it built specifically for a device?
 This will make a big difference in how the app can authenticate users.
 Here are three of the most common application types and a brief description of each.
-Are there more application types?
-Of course there are, and there are many ways to blend between these basic types, too.
-Understanding these basics will help guide your decisions when defining the most effective authentication workflows for you.
+Understanding these basics will help guide your decisions when defining the best authentication workflows for you.

 **Traditional web application**<br>
 Simply put, these are applications that load a web page in a browser.
 They make a request to a server that returns a page based on the URL.
 When the user clicks a link, button or submits a form, the browser makes a new request and the server returns a new page with a different URL.
 A traditional web application has multiple pages that deliver the user’s information and experience.